EtienneDuv/backend-exercise-2023/assignment.md

 # Backend Developer Exercise

 ## Introduction

-- your task is to implement a simple single-user blogging engine in Node.js
+Your task is to implement a simple single-user blogging engine in Node.js
-- we realize that some subtasks can be very time consuming, if you just don't have the time, you can write short text description of how would you solve the problem

 ## Technologies
 - Apollo Server
 - Express
 - PostgreSQL
 - Sequelize
-- Docker
 - Chai/Mocha
 - Typescript
 - Docker

 ## The Exercise
 - design the API yourself and document it
   - GraphQL documentation comments in schema
-  - for GraphQL, expose GraphiQL or GraphQL Playground
+  - expose GraphQL Playground
 - dockerize your app
   - create a Dockerfile for your app
   - create a docker-compose file that can be used to run your app with all dependencies